Sheldon Neeley: COVID-19 response

 The City of Flint began their COVID response on Tuesday, March 17, 2020, by closing City Hall.
 Flint was the second city in Michigan to acknowledge the pandemic as a state of emergency.
 However, Neeley did not implement a stay-at-home order, instead asking residents to voluntarily limit their social meetings.
 Flint is the only city in its area to employ a medical advisor to guide them through the pandemic.
 The city also implemented a program to provide water bill relief to residents during the pandemic, and was the only city in Michigan to do so.

 Flint water crisis response

 As of 2019, when Neeley was elected, the Flint water crisis was still an issue in the city.
 The city was still working on changing its water pipes from lead as well as building a water treatment plant.
-The Water Infrastructure Improvements for the Nation Act provided $100 million dollars to fund these expenditures.
+The Water Infrastructure Improvements for the Nation Act provided $100 million to fund these expenditures.
 As of July 2016, before Neeley took office, the lead in Flint’s water had been within state levels.